King Charles III to begin most significant US visit: What to know

 The schedule then splits:

-Donald Trump and King Charles III will hold a bilateral meeting in the Oval Office, while Melania Trump and Queen Camilla will attend a cross-cultural event with students at the White House Tennis Pavilion, using virtual reality and AI tools to explore UK–US ties.
+President Trump and King Charles will hold a bilateral meeting in the Oval Office, while the first lady and the queen will attend a cross-cultural event with students at the White House Tennis Pavilion, using virtual reality and AI tools to explore UK-US ties.

-Later in the day, King Charles III is expected to address a joint meeting of the US Congress, the first time a British monarch has done so since 1991.
+Later in the day, King Charles is expected to address a joint meeting of the US Congress, the first time a British monarch has done so since 1991.

 April 28 (evening) – State dinner:

-The president and first lady will host a formal State Dinner in the East Room of the White House.
+The president and the first lady will host a formal state dinner in the East Room of the White House.

-Further details of that programme are expected to be released separately by the Office of the First Lady.
+Further details of that programme are expected to be released separately by the office of the first lady.

 April 29 – New York and Virginia

-Beyond Washington DC, the itinerary is expected to extend to New York City, where the royal couple are set to attend a ceremony at the September 11 memorial, marking the upcoming 25th anniversary of the attacks and meeting first responders.
-They are expected to be joined by New York Mayor Zohran Mamdani.
+Beyond Washington, DC, the itinerary is expected to extend to New York, where the royal couple are set to attend a ceremony at the September 11 memorial, marking the upcoming 25th anniversary of the attacks and meeting first responders.
+They are expected to be joined by the city’s mayor, Zohran Mamdani.

-They are also scheduled to travel to Virginia, where they will take part in events linked to celebrations marking 250 years since the United States’ founding, including a community “block party”.
+They are also scheduled to travel to Virginia, where they will take part in events linked to celebrations marking 250 years since the US founding, including a community “block party”.

 April 30 – Farewell:

-On Thursday, the King and Queen will be back in Washington DC.
+On Thursday, the king and the queen will be back in Washington, DC.
 The visit concludes with an official farewell at the South Portico of the White House, followed by a departure ceremony in the Diplomatic Reception Room.

-The visit will then continue to Bermuda, where further engagements are planned for May 1–2 .
+The visit will then continue to Bermuda, where further engagements are planned for May 1 and 2.

-The king is not expected to meet victims of sex offender Jeffrey Epstein, despite a request from US representative Ro Khanna for a private audience to be arranged.
+The king is not expected to meet victims of sex offender Jeffrey Epstein, despite a request from US Representative Ro Khanna for a private audience to be arranged.

-Why is King Charles III visiting the US now?
+Why is King Charles visiting the US now?

 Analysts say the timing of the trip is particularly significant, coming amid strains between the US and the UK over Iran, NATO, trade and Britain’s digital services tax.

 British Prime Minister Keir Starmer has criticised the war on Iran, saying it is against the interests of the UK.
 He also refused to join a military operation sought by Trump to forcibly reopen the Strait of Hormuz.
-Instead, Britain and several other European nations have offered to help secure the strait once it is open.
+Instead, the UK and several other European nations have offered to help secure the strait once it is open.

-Economically, trade disputes have resurfaced, particularly over Britain’s digital services tax, which targets major US tech companies.
-Washington has warned it could respond with tariffs, arguing the measure disproportionately affects American firms.
+Economically, trade disputes have resurfaced, particularly over the UK’s digital services tax, which targets major US tech companies.
+Washington has warned it could respond with tariffs, arguing the measure disproportionately affects US firms.

 Against this backdrop, analysts say the visit carries added diplomatic weight.